 Nutrient and Sediment Reduction Credit Trading Program; Notice of Proposals

-The Department of Environmental Protection (Department) provides notice of the following proposals that have been submitted under the Nutrient and Sediment Reduction Credit Trading Program (Trading Program).
-These proposals were submitted under The Clean Streams Law (35 P. S. §§ 691.1—691.1001), and the Final Trading of Nutrient and Sediment Reduction Credits—Policy and Guidelines (Policy) (DEP ID# 392-0900-001) (see 36 Pa.B.
-7999 (December 30, 2006)).
+The Department of Environmental Protection (Department) hereby provides notice of the following proposals that have been submitted under the Nutrient and Sediment Reduction Credit Trading Program (Trading Program).
+These proposals were submitted under The Clean Streams Law (35 P. S. §§ 691.1—691.1001), and the Final Trading of Nutrient and Sediment Reduction Credits—Policy and Guidelines (Policy) (DEP ID# 392-0900-001).
 The Policy calls for a transparent system of credit reviews and approvals.

 Trading is a market-based program that provides incentives for entities to create nutrient reduction credits by going beyond statutory, regulatory or voluntary obligations and goals by removing nutrients from a watershed.
 The credits can be traded to help others more cost-effectively meet their obligations or goals.
 The primary purpose of the Trading Program is to provide for more efficient ways for National Pollutant Discharge Elimination System (NPDES) permittees to meet their effluent limits for nutrients and sediment.
 Currently, the focus of the program is on the Chesapeake Bay Watershed.

-The proposals described in this notice relate to the submitted proposals through June 4, 2010.
+The proposals described in this notice relates to the submitted proposals through February 12, 2010.

 Before a credit can be used by an NPDES permittee, a three-step process is followed: (1) the credit or offset proposal must be approved; (2) it must be verified; and (3) it must be registered.